medic/cht-core/README.md

 The web app is fully responsive with a mobile-first design, and supports localization using any written language.
 It can be installed locally, as part of a virtual machine (see [medic-os](https://github.com/medic/medic-os)), or in the cloud.

+Currently, we functionally support the latest versions of Chrome, Chrome for Android and Firefox.
+We do not support Safari (unreliable implementations of web APIs we need) and the generic android browser (unreliable implementations in general).
+Our webapp code, which includes any code written as configuration, is still ES5.
+Our exact support matrix (including older app versions) can be found [in our docs](https://github.com/medic/medic-docs/blob/master/installation/supported-software.md).

 For more information about Medic Mobile's tools, visit http://medicmobile.org/tools.
 For more information about Medic Mobile's architecture and how the pieces fit together, see [Architecture Overview](https://github.com/medic/medic-docs/blob/master/development/architecture.md).
 For more information about the format of docs in the database, see [Database Schema](https://github.com/medic/medic-docs/blob/master/development/db-schema.md).